mdsohelmia/gitflow/README.md

 2. **Release**
    - Start: branch from develop
-   - End: merge to master & develop
+   - End: merge to main & develop

 3. **Hotfix**
-   - Start: branch from master
+   - Start: branch from main
-   - End: merge to master & develop
+   - End: merge to main & develop

 ---

 ## Best Practices

-- Never commit to master directly
+- Never commit to main directly
 - Use meaningful branch names
 - Delete branches after merging
 - Always use `--no-ff` for merges